femian55/Implementing-a-Daily-Task-Scheduler-Application-Using-Amazon-PartyRock/README.md

 **Overview**

-This application is developed to assist obese diabetic patients in managing their daily tasks, specifically focusing on meal planning and exercise scheduling.
-Created using Amazon PartyRock without any coding, the application provides a detailed weekly meal plan tailored to the needs of an obese diabetic patient.
-It includes precise timing details and visually appealing representations of each meal, as well as scheduling options for exercise based on the patient's preferred time of day: morning, afternoon, or evening.
+This application was developed to assist obese diabetic patients in managing their daily tasks, specifically focusing on meal planning and exercise scheduling.
+Created using Amazon PartyRock without any coding, the application provided a detailed weekly meal plan tailored to the needs of obese diabetic patients.
+It included precise timing details and visually appealing representations of each meal, as well as scheduling options for exercise based on the patient’s preferred time of day: morning, afternoon, or evening.

 **Features**

 Personalized Weekly Meal Plans: Tailored to meet the dietary requirements of obese diabetic patients.

-Detailed Meal Timing: Each meal includes precise timing details to help manage blood sugar levels effectively.
+Detailed Meal Timing: Each meal included precise timing details to help manage blood sugar levels effectively.

-Visual Meal Representations: Visually appealing images of each meal to enhance the user experience.
+Visual Meal Representations: Visually appealing images of each meal enhanced the user experience.

-Exercise Scheduling: Allows the user to specify their preferred time for exercise (morning, afternoon, or evening) to encourage regular physical activity.
+Exercise Scheduling: Allowed users to specify their preferred time for exercise (morning, afternoon, or evening) to encourage regular physical activity.

-User-Friendly Interface: Easy-to-use interface designed for users with minimal technical expertise.
+User-Friendly Interface: Designed for users with minimal technical expertise.

 **Getting Started**

 **Prerequisites**
 An Amazon PartyRock account.
 Basic understanding of how to navigate the Amazon PartyRock platform.

 **Installation**

-Since this application is created using Amazon PartyRock, there is no need for a traditional installation process.
-Simply log in to your Amazon PartyRock account and follow the instructions to access the application.
+Since this application was created using Amazon PartyRock, there was no need for a traditional installation process.
+Users simply logged into their Amazon PartyRock account and followed the instructions to access the application.

 **Usage**

-Log In: Access the application by logging into your Amazon PartyRock account.
+Log In: Users accessed the application by logging into their Amazon PartyRock account.

-Set Up Profile: Enter your personal details including dietary preferences and exercise preferences.
+Set Up Profile: They entered personal details including dietary and exercise preferences.

-Meal Planning: View your personalized weekly meal plan with detailed timing and visual representations.
+Meal Planning: Users viewed their personalized weekly meal plan with detailed timing and visual representations.

-Exercise Scheduling: Choose your preferred time of day for exercise and add it to your daily schedule.
+Exercise Scheduling: They chose their preferred time of day for exercise and added it to their daily schedule.

-Daily Overview: Check your daily tasks including meals and exercise routines to stay on track with your health goals.
+Daily Overview: Users checked their daily tasks, including meals and exercise routines, to stay on track with their health goals.

 **Steps**

 Visit the website : https://partyrock.aws/

-Create your first application by clicking on ‘Build your own app’.
+Create the first application by clicking on “Build your own app.”

-Describe what you would like the app to do.
-Let’s go for something fun here!
+Describe the app usage.

-Click on Generate app, get some snacks and let PartyRock do the work for you!
+Click “Generate app” and let PartyRock create the application.

-Click on ‘Build your own app’ and enter an appropriate prompt.
-Click on ‘Generate App’ and wait for PartyRock to do the work for you!
-PartyRock generated an application which takes tasks to be done as an input, gives the schedule according to priorities, and even provides a chatbot to refine your schedule!
+PartyRock generated an application that accepted tasks as input, created schedules according to priorities, and provided a chatbot to refine schedules.

-You can try adding or changing the widgets according to your own imagination.
+Users will experiment by adding or changing widgets based on their imagination.

 **Application Structure**

 Meal Planning Module
 Personalized Recommendations: Meal plans are customized based on user input.
 Timing Details: Specific times for breakfast, lunch, dinner, and snacks.